 enterprise.
 Send out an e-mail to key people in your circle of friends,

 such as your buddy who coaches soccer, your minister, or your college

 friends who are born leaders, and ask them to spread the news in their

 groups.
 Remember to use the six degrees of separation.
 In other words,

 use good, old-fashioned grassroots social networking to get the word

 #2 - Flier every day.

-Distribute a minimum of 200 fliers each day.
+Distribute fliers each day.
 If you don't have a daytime job, go out for 4 hours each day and flier for your new cleaning business.
 Just put one foot in front of the other and grow your business step-by-step.
 Working during the day?
 Flier for one hour in the evening after work.
 Granted, fliering is not everyone's favorite thing to do.
 However, it works so well and gets good results so quickly that it is almost a guaranteed use of your time.
 When your phone starts ringing and traffic starts coming in to your cleaning business website, you'll know your efforts at hitting the sidewalk are paying off.
 Aside from growing your business quickly, fliering has a special bonus.
 You will feel good after getting some exercise.
 In addition, you'll learn the lay of the land in the neighborhoods where you want to work.
 Suze & Ev have done this (oh yes, for many hours!), and we swear by this basic advertising method.
 It really works.